haowu97/netlify/content/posts/Courses21-23/FINM8007/L1ForeignExchangeMarkets.en.md

 **Solution**:

 ![](https://wuhao97.oss-cn-hangzhou.aliyuncs.com/202208152213554.png)

+**Practice** (Semester 2 -- Final, 2022) Part A: Consider the following bilateral exchange rates involving the Swiss Franc (CHF), Euro (EUR), British pound sterling (GBP), and United States dollar (USD):

+- GBP per USD (GBP/USD) 0.8654 – 0.8656
+- CHF per USD (CHF/USD) 0.9897 – 0.9899
+- EUR per USD (EUR/USD) 0.9975 – 0.9977
+- GBP per CHF (GBP/CHF) 0.7742 – 0.7745
+- GBP per EUR (GBP/EUR) 0.8674 – 0.8676
+- EUR per CHF (EUR/CHF) 0.9978 – 0.9980

+Assume at the start that you have GBP 20,000.
+You can also assume that all interest rates are zero and there are no trading restrictions.
+Can you identify any positive arbitrage opportunities from this set of exchange rates? **Consider all possible positive arbitrage opportunities**.
+Explain and show your working clearly and completely.
+Give your final answers in GBP.
+If there are no positive arbitrage opportunities, explain and show clearly why.
+[20 marks/ 150 marks]

 **Practice** (Semester 1 -- Final, 2021) Consider the following bilateral spot exchange rates involving the Australian dollar (AUD), Canadian dollar (CAD), Euro (EUR), and United States dollar (USD):